MayaChen350/Chesnay-bot/README.md

 (If you're a friend of mine I'll gladly make you join the server too, just ask in DM.
 A lot of yapping there though)

 ## Notes
-Chesnay-Bot has been marked as being currently in "BETA", as most of the features written in the [todo.md](https://github.com/MayaChen350/Chesnay-bot/blob/main/todo.md) aren't made yet.
+Chesnay-Bot has been marked as being currently in "BETA", as it might not be entirely stable.

-However, due to a lack of time and the bot lacking any kind of relevance in the server, the development has been put on hold.
-Therefore, **its plans might change in the future.**

 ## Structure